MansourJouya/DesignPattern-Builder/README.md

 1. Fork the repository.
 2. Create a new branch (e.g., `git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m "Add some feature"`).
+3. Make your changes and commit them (e.g., `git commit -m "Add some feature"`).
-4. Push to the branch (`git push origin feature/YourFeature`).
+4. Push to the branch (e.g., `git push origin feature/YourFeature`).
 5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE file](LICENSE.txt) for details.
+See the [LICENSE](LICENSE.txt) file for details.

 ## Contact
 For any inquiries, feel free to reach out at jouya.m@gmail.com.